-What is a Training and Development Manager?
+What Does it Take to Be a Training and Development Manager?

 - Plan, develop, and provide training and staff development programs, using knowledge of the effectiveness of methods such as classroom training, demonstrations, on-the-job training, meetings, conferences, and workshops.

 - Prepare training budget for department or organization.

 Below is a list of the skills most Training and Development Managers say are important on the job.